 Extensions developed with WebExtension APIs have a Content Security Policy (CSP) applied to them by default.
-This restricts the sources from which they can load <script> and <object> resources, and disallows potentially unsafe practices such as the use of
+This restricts the sources from which they can load code such as <script> and disallows potentially unsafe practices such as using

-This article explains briefly what a CSP is, what the default policy is and what it means for an extension, and how an extension can change the default CSP.
+eval().
+This article briefly explains what a CSP is, what the default policy is and what it means for an extension, and how an extension can change the default CSP.

 Compared to a website, extensions have access to additional privileged APIs, so if they are compromised by malicious code, the risks are greater.
 For this reason: